hkuedl/E2E-Continual-Probabilistic_Forecasting/README.md

 If you find this repository helpful, please cite our paper:

 Yangze Zhou, Yihong Zhou, Thomas Morstyn, and Yi Wang(2025).
 Decision-focused Learning for Local Energy Communities Management Under Uncertainty. to be released.

+You are also welcome to contact us by email: yiwang@eee.hku.hk